fonors/seqconverter/README.md

-# Sequence Storage File Converter
+# FNP Sequence File Converter

 A file converter in Python that converts FASTA, NEXUS and Phylip files.